Member Spotlights

 What do you like to do for fun?

-I would hope that the IWI will maintain its excellence in providing meaningful educational opportunities from portfolio building to estate planning to behavioral science and more.
+As I begin to wind down my career, I would hope that the Institute will maintain its excellence in providing meaningful educational opportunities from portfolio building to estate planning to behavioral science and more.
 All of it should be with an eye to help to make the lives of our clients better.
-To also help hone the skills of wealth advisors to better serve the multifaceted needs of clients.
-Learning to play the piano better is also high on the list as I begin to wind down my career a bit.
+In short, to help hone the skills of wealth advisors to better serve the multifaceted needs of clients.
 I am very proud and fortunate to have an exceptionally talented team.
-Since 2014 I have worked with my partner, Pam Dallas, who has embraced and expanded on ways to best serve our clients.
+Since 2014 I have worked with my exceptional partner, Pam Dallas, who has embraced and expanded on ways to best serve our clients.
+Her efforts have allowed me to step back some.

 What is the best vacation you've taken?